Managing business units

 {

-continue; // we output user accounts only
+continue; // output user accounts only

 }

-string name = (string)user.Get("name");
+string name = (string)member.Get("name");

-string username = (string)user.Get("userPrincipalName");
+string username = (string)member.Get("userPrincipalName");

-string dn = (string)user.Get("distinguishedName");
+string dn = (string)member.Get("distinguishedName");

 string info = string.Format(